juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

 Commands:
-  assimilate  Reconfigure any available agents/HSMs into a nominal and well-balanced realm help        Print this message or the help of the given subcommand(s)
+  assimilate  Reconfigure any available agents/HSMs into a nominal and well-balanced realm transfer    Transfers ownership of a range of record IDs to the specified group help        Print this message or the help of the given subcommand(s)

 Options: